Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

 for Eq.~(\ref{eq_uq_ur_def_A}) and similarly for Eq.~(\ref{eq_uq_ur_def_B}) with $\rvec_a$ replacing $\rref_a$.
 Since $\rvec_a = \rref_a + \uvec_a$ we have to leading order

 for $q |\uvec(\qvec)| \ll 1$.
-Both operational definitions Eq.~(\ref{eq_uq_ur_def_A}) and Eq.~(\ref{eq_uq_ur_def_B}) thus should become equivalent for $q \urmsq \ll 1$.
-Due to the small typical (root-mean-squared) displacement $\urmsq$, Eq.~(\ref{eq_uq_urmsq}), this holds for all sampled $q$ as may be seen from the data presented in Fig.~\ref{fig_uq_test}.
-Due to the center-of-mass convention the volume integral over $\uvec(\rvec)$ must vanish and, equivalently, we have $\uvec(\qvec=0)=0$ in reciprocal space for each instantaneous field.
+Both operational definitions Eq.~(\ref{eq_uq_ur_def_A}) and Eq.~(\ref{eq_uq_ur_def_B}) thus become equivalent for $q \urmsq \ll 1$.
+Due to the small typical (root-mean-squared) displacement $\urmsq$, Eq.~(\ref{eq_uq_urmsq}), this holds for all sampled $q$ as may be seen from the data presented in Fig.~\ref{fig_comp_uq}.
+Due to the center-of-mass convention for all particle displacements the volume integral over $\uvec(\rvec)$ must vanish and, equivalently, we have $\uvec(\qvec=0)=0$ in reciprocal space for each instantaneous field.
 We also remind that the two coordinates of the displacement field in NRC are the longitudinal component $\ulongi(\qvec) \equiv u_1^{\circ}(\qvec)$ and the transverse component $\utrans(\qvec) \equiv u_2^{\circ}(\qvec)$.

 In numerical practice, the continuous field vector $\rvec$ of Eq.~(\ref{eq_uq_ur_def_A}) and Eq.~(\ref{eq_uq_ur_def_B}) corresponds to the discrete point on the grid, Eq.~(\ref{eq_FT_gridpoints}), closest (using the minimal image convention) to, respectively, the reference position $\rref_a$ or the particle position $\rvec_a$.
-Strictly speaking, we thus obtain by means of Eq.~(\ref{eq_FT_discrete}) the Fourier transform with respect to their respective closest grid points \cite{foot_uq_grid}.
+Strictly speaking, we thus obtain by means of Eq.~(\ref{eq_FT_discrete}) the FT with respect to their respective closest grid points.
+(In principle one could directly without approximation compute the displacement field $\uvec(\qvec)$ using Eq.~(\ref{eq_uq_uq_def}) in reciprocal space.
+Unfortunately, this leads to an additional loop over all $n$ particles for each wavevector $\qvec$.)
 The differences between these definitions become neglible for $q \agrid \ll 1$.
-That this holds can be clearly seen from Fig.~\ref{fig_uq_test} where we have varied $\agrid$ over more than one order of magnitude.
+That this holds can be clearly seen from Fig.~\ref{fig_comp_uq} where we have varied $\agrid$ over more than one order of magnitude.